 The project is being serialised in Rakes Progress magazine over a whole year.

 PRINT SALE - Prints from the project are available to purchase in 3 sizes - 6 x 8 £35, 10 x 12 £75, 12 x 16 £100 from the colour work, each print is signed and printed on archival matt paper.
 They are also available as a boxed set of 10 at £350, £750 and £1000 respectively.
 The hand tool portraits are available as 5 x 7 silver bromide prints each hand made by Julian in his darkroom and signed at £50 each.
 They are also available as a set of 5 at £250.
-Please e mail to place an order.
+Please go to PRINTBOX SALE to place an order.